 - 2D Crystals

-The NUS Graphene Research Centre (GC) was created for the conception, characterization, theoretical modeling, and development of transformative technologies based on two-dimensional crystals, such as graphene.
+The NUS Centre for Advanced 2D Materials and Graphene Research Centre was created for the conception, characterization, theoretical modeling, and development of transformative technologies based on two-dimensional crystals, such as graphene.

-NUS established the GC in 2010, under the leadership of Prof. Antonio H. Castro Neto, with a start-up fund from NUS of S$ 40 Million, 1,000 m2 of laboratory space, and a state-of-the-art clean room facility of 800 m2.
-With these top-notch facilities, the GC will be one of the best equipped and advanced graphene research centers in the world.
+NUS established the Graphene Research Centre in 2010, under the leadership of Prof. Antonio H. Castro Neto, with a start-up fund from NUS of S$ 40 Million, 1,000 m2 of laboratory space, and a state-of-the-art clean room facility of 800 m2.
+With these top-notch facilities, the GRC was immediately one of the best equipped and advanced graphene research centers in the world.

 Theme inspired by Danetsoft